prozyr/Chessboard_Based_Camera_Calibration/README.md

 </div>

 ## Static camera calibration
 As an input to camera calibration program you provide a photo or a series of photos which are distored.
-As an output program provides an undistorted photo and a text file with new calculated camera parameters.
+As an output program provides an undistorted photo and a text file with new calculated camera parameters. <br>
 **Run `static_images_calibration.py` for basic, static camera calibration.**

 ## Live camera calibration